HMS Queen Elizabeth (R08): Carrier Strike Group 21

 Between 7 and 21 May, the Carrier Strike Group took part in Exercise Strike Warrior, as part of Exercise Joint Warrior 21-1 Once the carrier strike group finished Exercise Strike Warrior, it made its way back to HMNB Portsmouth for final preparations, before finally departing on 23 or 24 May.
 On 21 May, Prime Minister Boris Johnson toured the ship.
 Queen Elizabeth II visited the ship on 22 May.
 Initially the group took part in joint exercises with NATO partners in the Eastern Atlantic, before entering the Mediterranean Sea, where it more conducted exercises with Mediterranean NATO allies, including with the French carrier Charles de Gaulle, in the dual-carrier exercise named Exercise Gallic Strike before entering port at Souda Bay for a logistic stop.
-A Type 45 destroyer, HMS Defender and HMNLS Evertsen detached from the group to enter the Black Sea – a visit that was already planned prior to the heightened Russian activity in the region.
+A Type 45 destroyer, HMS Defender and HNLMS Evertsen detached from the group to enter the Black Sea – a visit that was already planned prior to the heightened Russian activity in the region.
 On 7 July 2021, the group transited the Suez Canal to enter the Indian Ocean where they conducted joint exercises with the Indian Navy before proceeding past Singapore, without stopping, to enter the disputed South China Sea region to conduct freedom of navigation exercises in the area with the US Navy.
 Subsequently, the group will pay a visit to South Korea and then conduct exercises with the Japan Maritime Self-Defense Force and United States Navy around the islands of Japan.

 On 18 June 2021, Queen Elizabeth began combat operations against ISIS, supporting Operation Inherent Resolve.
 F-35B aircraft from 617 Squadron, RAF and US Marine Fighter Attack Squadron 211 (VMFA-211) launched strikes from Queen Elizabeth to attack ISIS targets in Iraq and Syria.

 An outbreak of COVID-19 was reported on Queen Elizabeth and her escort ships on 14 July 2021.
 The British Defence Secretary stated that the outbreak was being managed and that all personnel in the Carrier Strike Group had been vaccinated against COVID-19.
 Mitigation measures were also in place aboard the warships including the use of masks, social distancing and a "Track and Trace system" to monitor personnel movement.
 The deployment proceeded as planned to Japan.

 On 26 July 2021, Queen Elizabeth and her escort ships conducted a passage exercise with three ships from the Republic of Singapore Navy (RSN) in the South China Sea.
 This is the first time that a Royal Navy Carrier Strike Group has conducted military exercises with the RSN.
 On 16 November 2021, one of the carrier's F-35B fighters, ZM152 from 617 Squadron, crashed during operations in the Mediterranean.
 The pilot was able to eject safely.